voigt/redditbeat/README.md

 ```

 This will fetch and create all images required for the build process.
 The hole process to finish can take several minutes.

 ---

+# Todo

+* [x] index new Submissions of one or multiple given Subreddits
+* [x] add persistency, so already indexed submissions will not be indexed again
+* [] index new Submissions of one or multiple Users

+---